instructlab/community/README.md

 <!-- Questions can be useful but optional, this gives you a place to say, "This is how to contact this project maintainers or create PRs -->
-If you have any questions or issues you can create a new [issue here][issues].
+If you have any questions or issues you can create a new [issue here][https://github.com/instruct-lab/community/issues].

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For